Bylaws of the International Association of

 4. Partnership Director

-The Partnership Director is the liaison with corporate, academic and other organizational partners to attract support and involvement in IALEIA; interacts with and secures support from sponsors; develops initiatives beneficial to IALEIA and appropriate partners; and plans and coordinates the annual IALEIA conference.
+The Partnership Director is the liaison with corporate, academic and other organizational partners to attract support and involvement in IALEIA; interacts with and secures support from sponsors; develops initiatives beneficial to IALEIA and appropriate partners; and plans and coordinates the annual IALEIA training event.

 Section 7.
 In addition to the duties and responsibilities prescribed in these bylaws and the IALEIA Policy Manual, all officers and directors shall carry out those duties customarily accorded under parliamentary authority as well as those that may be assigned by the President, the Board of Directors or the membership through the Board of Directors.